alexFickle/sdp/readme.txt

 See headerfiles for function declarations and full documentaion

+TODO: rewrite this; a lot has changed, but the header file docs are up to date.

 binSet:
 A binSet is a unsigned integer array that contains all of the information needed to sort a stack of cards. binSet.c/.h contains functions used to create (but not use) this binSet